 4 And they began to establish the church more fully yea and many were baptized in the waters of Sidon and were joined to the church of God yea they were baptized by the hand of Alma who had been consecrated the high priest over the people of the church by the hand of his father Alma.
 (Alma 4)

 The City of Zarahemla was west of the River Sidon and was surrounded by hills and valleys.

 7 And now it came to pass that when Alma had made these regulations he departed from them yea from the church which was in the city of Zarahemla and went over upon the east of the river Sidon into the valley of Gideon there having been a city built which was called the city of Gideon which was in the valley that was called Gideon being called after the man who was slain by the hand of Nehor with the sword.
 (Alma 6:7)

-This river was not so deep that you could not cross it, and did not have cliffs that you could not walk upon or fight:
+This river was not so deep that it could not easily be crossed, and did not have cliffs that you could not walk or fight upon the sides of it:

 40 And they were pursued by Lehi and his men; and they were driven by Lehi into the waters of Sidon, and they crossed the waters of Sidon.
 And Lehi retained his armies upon the bank of the river Sidon that they should not cross.

 41 And it came to pass that Moroni and his army met the Lamanites in the valley, on the other side of the river Sidon, and began to fall upon them and to slay them.
 (Alma 43:40-41)